Why Refer Your Eye Care Patients to Us?

-John came to The Specialty Contact Lens Center At Diamond Vision seeking a solution for his Keratoconus, which affected both his eyes.
+John came to Scleral Lenses & Keratoconus Center At Diamond Vision seeking a solution for his Keratoconus, which affected both his eyes.
 He had recently undergone a corneal transplant and had a corneal graft for his Keratoconus.

 In order to improve John’s visual acuity, Dr. Shane Galan did the following:

 - He took a topography reading of 11,000 points on each cornea and then designed the lens to individually match all 11,000 points of the patient’s corneas.
 Because he had a corneal transplant, it was crucial that the lens not touch any part of the graft to ensure maximum comfort.